 - 1 cup Reese's Peanut Butter Cups Mini's Unwrapped chopped

-- Preheat oven to 375F.
-Line two large baking pans with parchment paper or grease with non-stick cooking spray.
+- Line three large baking pans with parchment paper or grease with non-stick cooking spray.
 Set aside.

-- In a large bowl, beat the butter, brown sugar, and white sugar with an electric hand mixer or stand mixer with fitted paddle attachment until light and fluffy.
+- In a large bowl, beat the butter, brown sugar, and white sugar with an electric hand mixer or stand mixer with fitted paddle attachment until light and fluffy, about 2-3 minutes.

 - Add the pudding mix, eggs, and vanilla, beating well.
-Add the flour, 1/2 cup at a time, followed by baking soda.
+Add the flour, ½ cup at a time, followed by baking soda and salt.
 Mix until combined.
 Gently fold in chocolate chunks and mini peanut butter cups.

-- Using a cookie scoop or spoon, scoop dough into balls about 2 tablespoons each and place onto prepared baking pans.
+- Preheat oven to 375°F. Using a cookie scoop or spoon, scoop dough into balls about 2 tablespoons each and place onto prepared baking pans.